By Nolan Kelly

 This parable of social media’s “circular firing squad” would best be enjoyed with a group of good friends and a case of cheap beer.
 The ultimate reward of the film is social; the characters all act in such bad faith to one another that laughing at their demise will bring you closer together.

-Still from Crimes of the Future .
-Courtesy: Neon
+Still from Crimes of the Future

 In a way, it’s admirable that Cronenberg continues to make his creepy little B-movies with Hollywood money and star-power.
 As with everything else he’s ever done, Crimes of the Future was received poorly on its release and will age well, with midnight screenings stretching far into its twilight years.
 Cult viewership offers a different way of watching movies — one that reserves its adoration for the parts of the film that were initially panned — and this suits Cronenberg’s catalog particularly well.
 Our moment is sadly missing a sense of ironic distance about the fact that Viggo Mortenson and Lea Seydoux came together to play sexy gross lovers, while Kristen Stewart’s anxiously horny turn as a government scientist named Timlin is so excruciating that it basically makes the whole movie.

 Cronenberg deserves real credit here for making the first body-horror movie about microplastics.
 In a typical move, this fascinating concept barely makes sense when it’s poured into actual plot, missing opportunities left and right to explore its most salient points.
 As an ideologue, he’s almost too good for his own good.
 In terms of realizing these ideas, his work is shoddy and often suffused with the ambient confusion of his cast and crew.
 My recommendation here is tricky, because Crimes of the Future is worth seeing in theaters but not really worth the price of a ticket.
-If you can’t wait twenty years for its revival-run era, maybe buying entry to Minions: The Rise of Gru and sneaking in would be a better allocation of funds?
+If you can’t wait twenty years for its revival-run era, maybe buying entry to Minions: The Rise of Gru (2022) and sneaking in would be a better allocation of funds?
 It would at least have the perversity of a Cronenbergian act.

-Still from Jaws.
+Steven Spielberg, Jaws, 1975, 124 min.
 Courtesy: Zanuck/Brown Company Universal Pictures

 This summer, the beaches of New York and Long Island closed several times due to shark sightings.
 The weekend trips my friends and I planned throughout the season invariably enlisted checking up on these sightings, and freaking each other out the few times we did make it in the water.
-As climate change increasingly makes such encounters possible, Steven Spielberg’s 1975 box office behemoth increasingly seems like a parable about climate change.
+As climate change increasingly makes such encounters possible, Steven Spielberg’s 1975 box-office behemoth increasingly seems like a parable about climate change.
 It is also very much a story about the hatred of animals, and of man’s anxiety regarding his own ignorance towards nature.

 The film’s patent implausibility, diegetically described as the never-before-seen phenomenon of a man-eating shark in local waters, becomes a lot scarier in an age when previously unfathomable natural disasters are happening on a near-daily basis.